Amazon’s Mission Statement & Vision Statement (An Analysis)

 Amazon corporate vision statement and corporate mission statement characteristics e-commerce business purpose analysis case study

 An Amazon delivery box.
-Amazon’s corporate mission statement and corporate vision statement imply strategic objectives for the purpose of global leadership in e-commerce, cloud computing, online services, and related industries and markets.
+Amazon’s mission statement and vision statement imply strategic objectives for the purpose of global leadership in e-commerce, cloud computing, online services, and related industries and markets.
 (Photo: Public Domain)

 Amazon’s mission statement and vision statement influence the multinational technology and e-commerce business toward long-term growth and success.
 This success is attributed to stringent measures to ensure that the vision and mission statements are fulfilled.
 In theory, the corporate vision statement provides organizational direction toward a desired future condition of the business, while the corporate mission statement presents the business purpose and goals that guide strategic management in the company.
 Based on this business analysis case, Amazon’s mission statement focuses on customer satisfaction.
 The business strengths identified in the SWOT analysis of Amazon are applied while focusing on this purpose.
 In relation, the company’s vision statement shows a target future of global leadership in human resource management and workplace safety in the online retail industry and beyond.